Who Is Drew Carey?

-Drew Carey (born May 23, 1958) battled depression as a young adult.
-In the Marine Corps Reserves, he found much-needed structure as well as his signature stylebuzz-cut hair and heavy glasses.
-After the Corps, Carey became a comedian, and his stand-up act led to a primetime sitcom, The Drew Carey Show.
-He's also been a popular host of the improv comedy show Whose Line Is It Anyway? and the game show The Price Is Right.
+After spending time in the Marine Corps, Drew Carey turned his attention to comedy and his stand-up act led to a primetime sitcom, The Drew Carey Show.
+He also was the host of the improv comedy show Whose Line Is It Anyway? and is currently the host of The Price Is Right.

-Actor, comedian Drew Allison Carey was born on May 23, 1958 to Beulah and Lewis Carey in Cleveland, Ohio.
+Drew Allison Carey was born on May 23, 1958, to Beulah and Lewis Carey in Cleveland, Ohio.
 The youngest of three brothers, Carey became especially withdrawn when his father, a draftsman for General Motors, succumbed to a brain tumor in 1966.
-As a result, Carey asked for psychiatric care; his mother, who was working multiple jobs to support the family, didn't have time to help him seek out therapy.
+As a result, Carey asked for psychiatric care, but his mother, who was working multiple jobs to support the family, didn't have time to help him seek out therapy.

 Since there was a large age gap between Carey and his older brothers, the solitary, depressed boy was often left to his own devices.
 When the school day was done, he entertained himself with humor books, recordings of comedians and cartoons, and spent time with friends such as David Lawrence.

 In 1980, while visiting his brother Neal in San Diego, Carey signed himself up for the Marine Corps Reserve, believing the armed forces would provide the structure he had been craving.
-During his six-year tenure, Carey developed physically and mentally; gained self-assurance and direction; and paid his own way by working as a waiter and taking on odd jobs.
-He was so defined by this period of his life that it helped to develop his signature look—a military buzz cut and thick, black, standard-issue glasses—as well as his Libertarian leanings.
+During his six-year tenure, Carey developed physically and mentally and gained self-assurance and direction.
+He was so defined by this period of his life that it helped to develop his signature look — a military buzz cut and thick, black, standard-issue glasses — as well as his Libertarian leanings.

 After multiple cable specials and a few small film and television roles, ABC gave Carey his shot at an eponymous sitcom.
 He was cast as the average, amiable, assistant director of personnel at a department store in Cleveland, Ohio.
 Filled with everyman humor, a likable ensemble cast, and several forays into musical theater, The Drew Carey Show debuted in 1995.
 By its second season, it was a ratings favorite.

-When The Drew Carey Show wrapped in 2004, and Carey's tenure with Whose Line Is It Anyway? ended in 2006, the comedian took time to develop a passion for sports photography—specifically, soccer.
+When The Drew Carey Show wrapped in 2004, and Carey's tenure with Whose Line Is It Anyway? ended in 2006, the comedian took time to develop a passion for sports photography — specifically, soccer.
 He didn't stray far from the small screen, however.
 In 2007, he was tapped to helm the CBS game show, The Power of 10, and handpicked to replace Bob Barker as the host of the long-running The Price Is Right.
-That same year, he proposed to his girlfriend, culinary-school graduate Nicole Jaracz.
-They called off their engagement in 2012.

 In recent years, Carey has become even more outspoken in his Libertarian views.
 An active supporter of personal freedoms, including gun rights and the legalization of medical marijuana, Carey has starred in multiple videos for the Reason Foundation, a like-minded non-profit group.